 Gifts of stock, cash, check, and credit cards are credited to a particular fund based on their restriction.
 Gifts of property and other non-cash gifts are credited to the unrestricted fund.
 Funds that most commonly receive gifts are:

-The organization or department that will benefit from a gift is driven by the donor.
-Situations where a gift may benefit more than one department or organization are handled on a case by case basis.
+The cost center that will benefit from a gift is driven by the donor.
+Situations where a gift may benefit more than one cost center are handled on a case by case basis.

 Gifts from donors will generally credit one of the following accounts:

-The program code for a gift will follow the organization.
+The program code for a gift will follow the cost center.

 In some instances, an activity code may be used to track gifts.
 Such codes are handled on a case by case basis.